1. No things and occurrences are basically simple and clear, they just appear to be so (try it out by quantum physics)

 Captain Ed Murphy, Lawrence J. Peter and more

 Captain Edward C. Murphy (1918 -) was a US soldier and the originator of the maxim: "If anything can go wrong, it will."
 It has variants.
-[Dq 290]

 The Peter Principle from the book with the same title, "In any hierarchy, every individual tends to rise to his level of incompetence", was formed by a Canadian writer and editor of quotations, Lawrence J. Peter (1919 -).
 Peter co-authored the book with Raymond Hull.

-The other side can go wrong, not unlike the whole universe
+1. The other side can go wrong

-IN ORDER to get a loan you must first prove you don't need it.
+In order to get a loan you must first prove you don't need it.
 [John]

 In any hierarchy, every individual tends to rise to his level of incompetence.
 [The Peter Principle, Ch.
 1, in Dq 308, and Tq 461]